Which Trophic Level Has the Most Biomass?

 Biomass Distribution and Ecosystem Stability

 Crucially, the overall biomass of each trophic level is directly linked to the stability of the ecosystem.
-Which means a healthy ecosystem maintains a relatively consistent distribution of biomass, ensuring that energy flows efficiently and that populations remain balanced.
+So naturally, a healthy ecosystem maintains a relatively consistent distribution of biomass, ensuring that energy flows efficiently and that populations remain balanced.
 Disruptions to this balance, such as habitat loss, invasive species, or climate change, can lead to dramatic shifts in biomass, potentially triggering cascading effects throughout the food web and ultimately threatening the ecosystem’s resilience.

 Conclusion